awaters1/awaters1.github.io/_drafts/2017-02-25-Javascript-Code-Coverage-Istanbul-JSDom-Mocha.md

 In this post I'll describe a method of generating code coverage with [Istanbul](https://github.com/gotwarlost/istanbul) while using [JSDom](https://github.com/tmpvar/jsdom) and [Mocha](https://mochajs.org/).
 Normally these three work well together, but that is when you use ```require``` to import your javascript code.
- If you take adavantage of JSDom's ability to load Javascript files from the filesystem you will left in the dark with respect to coverage information.
+ If you take adavantage of JSDom's ability to load Javascript files from the filesystem you will be left in the dark with respect to coverage information.

  Normally loading Javascript using JSDom goes something like this: